Villelligiulia/RAINDOM/READ-ME-RAINDOM/README.md

   - it's right :(number) value :It represents the correct answers given by the user.
 Its value will increase for every correct answer.
   - it's wrong :(number) value :It represents the incorrect answers given by the user.
 It's value will increase for every incorrect answer.
   - Attempts:(number)value : It represents the possibilities the user has to give the incorrect answer.
 The total number of the attempts are 3 and this value will decrease for every incorrect answer given by the user.
-  When the user gives an incorrect for a specific level, the level the user  has failed will repeat, untill when the number of the attempts will reach the value of "0" and the user will have to start the game from Level 1.
+  When the user gives an incorrect answer for a specific level, the level the user  has failed will repeat, untill when the number of the attempts will reach the value of "0" and the user will have to start the game from Level 1.
-  - The purpose of the score area is for the user to keep track of his/her scores and to be able to know how many chances to fail he/she has before starting the game all over.
+  - The purpose of the score area is for the user to keep track of his/her score and to be able to know how many chances to fail he/she has before starting the game all over.

 ![score area](media/raindom-score-area.jpg)

 ### Increase Level
 If the user is able to give 4 correct answers the difficulty of the game will be increased.
-- The game screen will be replaced by new instructins, to let the user understand the  task for the  new challenge .
+- The game screen will be replaced by new instructions, to let the user understand the  task for the  new challenge .
 The purpose of increasing the game level is to maintain the attention and curiosity of the user and to make the game funnier.
 - Under the game screen with the instructions for the new challange then, a new question and a "Go" button will be displayed.
 The purpose of this section is to give the user the time to understand the new challange and decide when to start the new level.